 6. Pulseless Electrical Activity (PEA)

 PEA is tricky because the monitor shows a normal-looking heart rhythm, but the patient has no pulse.
-That means the heart isn’t actually pumping.
+That means the heart isn’t pumping.
 In these situations, you’ll begin CPR right away and give epinephrine every 3–5 minutes.
 One of the most important parts of ACLS training for PEA is learning to look for “H’s and T’s”, the reversible causes of cardiac arrest.
 So, identifying these underlying causes must be a high priority to help increase the survival rate.

 7. STEMI (ST-Elevation Myocardial Infarction)